The campaign builder is the most popular part of Keap – and decision diamonds are a critical piece of what makes it so powerful.

 If you’re the type of person who likes your answers read to you aloud, then here’s a summary video answering all seven questions.
 Enjoy

-Alright party people – I hope this has been useful and given you some more confidence for using decision diamonds throughout your Infusionsoft and Keap campaigns.
+Alright party people – I hope this has been useful and given you some more confidence for using decision diamonds throughout your Keap campaigns.

-If you are interested in learning more about the campaign builder check out this Campaign Builder 101 blog post, this Campaign Builder Finishing School webinar, or my flagship course – the CB Trilogy.
+If you are interested in learning more about the campaign builder check out this Campaign Builder 101 blog post or this Campaign Builder Finishing School video series.

 If you have any feedback, or specific questions about decision diamonds, drop a comment below.
 Thanks for reading.